M142 HIMARS: GMLRS

+Australian production

+In December 2025, the Australian government announced that local production of GMLRS in co-operation with Lockheed Martin Australia would commence in a new factory in Port Wakefield, South Australia.
+The new factory would be the second in the world to produce GMLRS.
+In March 2026, the Australian government announced that the first batch of GMLRS were expected to be completed by mid-March 2026.
+On 8 April 2026, the first Australian-made GMLRS were test-fired by an Australian Army HIMARS.

 GLSDB

 The Ground Launched Small Diameter Bomb (GLSDB) is an M26-rocket based weapon made by Boeing and the Saab Group, who modified Boeing's GBU-39 Small Diameter Bomb (SDB) with the addition of an obsolete M26 rocket motor.
 It has a range of up to 150 km.

 ATACMS

 The Army Tactical Missile System (ATACMS) is a series of 610 mm surface-to-surface missile (SSM) with a range of up to 300 km.
 Each rocket pod contains one ATACMS missile.
 As of 2022, only the M48, M57, and M57E1 remain in the US military's arsenal.